Fun with Dick and Jane (1977 film): Reception

-The film was Columbia's third-highest-grossing film in the US in 1977 with rentals returned from the United States and Canada of $13.6 million.
+Fun with Dick and Jane was Columbia's third-highest-grossing film of 1977 in the United States, with rentals returned from the United States and Canada of $13.6 million.

 The film received mixed reviews from critics.
-On Rotten Tomatoes, the film has a 57% rating based on reviews from 14 critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 57% based on 14 reviews, with an average rating of 6.4/10.

-Roger Ebert of the Chicago Sun-Times gave it 2.5 out of 4, and wrote: "This stuff is funny enough, but somehow it's too easy.
+Roger Ebert of the Chicago Sun-Times gave the film 2.5 out of 4 and wrote: "This stuff is funny enough, but somehow it's too easy.
 It's situation comedy, when the movie's earlier moments seemed to be promising us a hard-boiled commentary..."

 Remake

-The film was remade in 2005 with the same title, starring Jim Carrey and Téa Leoni.
+A remake of the film was released in 2005, starring Jim Carrey and Téa Leoni.